dpajak99/dpajak99/README.md

 [![Facebook](https://img.shields.io/badge/-Facebook-0D8CF0?style=flat&logo=facebook&logoColor=white)](https://www.facebook.com/dpajak99/)

-Welcome to my Github page!
-I am Dominik and and I am currently studying at the "Państwowa Wyższa Szkoła Zawodowa" in Tarnow in Poland<br />
+I am Dominik and and I am currently studying at the PWSZ in Tarnow in Poland<br />
 A year ago, I just started my real programming adventure, but for the last 7 years I have been learning web technologies on my own.
 I am looking for a mentor who will lead me through the world of programming, and some designer to make my projects better :)